 With so much beauty found along the shimmering golden stretches of the Atlantic coast and chimp-peppered jungles of the inland, Liberia is the perfect vacation spot for tourists.

-Liberia Travel Medical Insurance for International Travellers – FAQs
+Liberia Travel Medical Insurance for International Travelers – FAQs

 The healthcare system in Liberia is very basic.
 The capital city of Monrovia has private and public healthcare centers, but nothing outside the city.